Visitors and Volunteers

 This information has been given to you to make sure you understand what is expected of you.
 Please ask a member of staff or DSL if you are unclear about anything in it, and keep the leaflet in a safe place, so that you can read it again if you need to.

-If you are worried about the safety of any young person in our Academy, you must report this to a Designated Senior Lead in Academy.
+If you are worried about the safety of any young person in our Academy, you must report this to a Designated Safeguarding Lead.